 More often than not, you also become generally more prone to falls if your medication intake is high.
-To aid in fall prevention, do consult your doctor to review your existing medication and ask if you can be prescribed with alternative ones instead.
+To aid in fall prevention, consult your doctor to review your existing medication and ask if you can be prescribed with alternative ones instead.

 6. Wear proper non-slip footwear

 Backless, heeled and loose-fitting shoes are a major risk factor when it comes to falls in the elderly.
 However, this problem can be fixed rather quickly.

-The National Institute on Aging recommends wearing footwear that have rubber soles, low heels, and are non-skid.
+The National Institute on Aging recommends wearing footwear that has rubber soles, is non-skid, and has a low heel.
 These shoes provide you with greater traction and friction, which can prevent slips and falls.

 7. Light up your living space

 Did you know that environmental factors such as dim lighting in your home are one of the most common ways to fall for elderly persons?
 Research from the Journal of Physical Therapy Science states that ‘insufficient information due to low lighting can increase the risk of falling due to unseen obstacles or reduced body stability in daily living’.
 With that, ensure that your homes are brightly lit if you are living with an elderly person.